syncfusion-content/xamarin-docs/Xamarin/DatePicker/Customizations.md

 ### Enable or disable column header

 SfDatePicker allows enabling or disabling the column header section by setting the `SfDatePicker.ShowColumnHeader` property to True or False.
-Default value of `SfDatePicker.ShowColumnHeader` property is "True".
+The default value of `SfDatePicker.ShowColumnHeader` property is "True".

 {% tabs %}